Package 'arcgeocoder'

 See ArcGIS REST Category filtering for details and examples.

 The geocoding service allows users to search for and geocode many types of addresses and places around the world.
-This simplifies the application building process, as developers don't need to know what types of places their users are searching for, because the service can decipher that.
+This simplifies application development because developers do not need to know what types of places their users are searching for.
 However, due to this flexibility, it is possible for ambiguous searches to match to many different places, and users may sometimes receive unexpected results.
 For example, a search for a city may match to a street name, or a search for an airport code may match to a country abbreviation.

-For such cases, the service provides the ability to filter out unwanted geocode results with the category parameter.
-The category parameter limits the types of places for which the service searches, thus eliminating false positive matches and potentially speeding up the search process.
+For such cases, the service provides the ability to filter out unwanted geocode results with the category argument.
+The category argument limits the types of places for which the service searches, thus eliminating false-positive matches and potentially speeding up the search process.

-The results shows a list of categories with three different hierarchy levels (level_1, level_2, level_3).
-If a level_1 category is requested (i.e. POI) the child categories may be included also in the results.
+The results show a list of categories with three different hierarchy levels (level_1, level_2, level_3).
+If a level_1 category is requested (that is, POI), the child categories may also be included in the results.

 Note